DaehwanKimLab/centrifuge/MANUAL.markdown

 Following is a brief description of the [SAM] format as output by `centrifuge`.
 For more details, see the [SAM format specification][SAM].

-By default, `centrifuge` prints a SAM header with `@HD`, `@SQ` and `@PG` lines.
-When one or more [`--rg`] arguments are specified, `centrifuge` will also print an `@RG` line that includes all user-specified [`--rg`] tokens separated by tabs.

-Each subsequnt line describes an alignment or, if the read failed to align, a read.
-Each line is a collection of at least 12 fields separated by tabs; from left to right, the fields are:

-1. Name of read that aligned.

 The `centrifuge-build` indexer
 ===========================